davidayalas/markdown2json/README.md

 * **dir**: String. directory to replace the path with the domain
 * **domain**: String. http(s) domain to concat to the path

+## Parsed objects

+Parsed object include:

+- all the metadata in the front matter
+- path: filepath without the root dir
+- objectID: base64 encoded path
+- content, if exists
+- indexTime: time in millis of the indexation

 # Example - loop over a content directory, for example, from gohugo static site generator